 A class series for 6-8th graders which includes simple Insight Meditation instruction, discussion and sharing time, games, movement, and community building.

-Eight-Week High School Meditation Series offered in Fall, Winter & Spring
+Six-Week High School Meditation Series offered in Fall, Winter & Spring

 Abhayagiri Teen Retreat (Labor Day Weekend)